pereiramemo/Mg-Traits/README.md

 Regarding the Taxonomic annotation (i.e., tax):
 *_centroids.fasta is a fasta file with the cluster centroid sequences.
-*_div.tsv file with diversity and richness estimates.
+*_div.tsv are diversity and richness estimates.
-*_sample2otu2abund2taxa.tsv taxonomic annotation output.
+*_sample2otu2abund2taxa.tsv is the taxonomic annotation output.
 *_subseq.fasta 16s rRNA genes extracted from reads.
-*.uclust uclust output.
+*.uclust is the uclust output.

 ## Description